mikeolivotto/tune-geeks/README.md

 The app views provide an interface to the app, allowing users to interact with the app and retrieve information.

 - **Layouts** - provide the base templated structure to all pages within the app
-- **Partials** - similar to layouts, but are smaller re-usable components that can be inserted into other views as necessary
+- **Partials** - similar to layouts, but are smaller reusable components that can be inserted into other views as necessary
   - Navbar - Featured on all pages of the app, but separated out as a partial to tidy up code and keep it manageable
   - Footer - as above
   - Search - Used on the homepage and a small subset of pages
-- **Devise** (users) - All views are auto generated from the Devise gem, which provides an authentication system.
+- **Devise **(users) - All views are auto generated from the Devise gem, which provides an authentication system.
 Views here provide an interface for users to create, update and recover accounts
 - **Profiles** - Interfaces for interacting with individual profiles.
   - New - Where a user can input details to create a profile, including their name, a username, and upload a profile avatar.
   - Edit - Interface to allow a user to update their profile details